aivijay/ORB_SLAM2_Android/README.md

  - Eclipse with ADT and android-ndk-r11 or later (build successfully with r13);
- - OpenCV4Android2.4.9,download here:[opencv4android 2.4.9](http://opencv.org/downloads.html "opencv"); Use this same version ofOpenCV4Android as others seems to break during building because of changes in function signatures
+ - OpenCV4Android2.4.9,download here:[opencv4android 2.4.9](http://opencv.org/downloads.html "opencv"); Use this same version of OpenCV4Android as others seems to break during building because of changes in function signatures
  - All necessary dependencies required by ORB_SLAM2 except pangolin(I removed pangolin and rewrited opengl part for android);

 2.Build Project